Clemapfel/mousetrap/docs/04_widgets.md

 \image html compound_widget.png

 In this example, `CompoundWidget` is fairly simple.
-In the real-world, applications can have dozens if not hundreds of different compound widget, all made up an even larger number of native widgets.
+In practice, applications can have dozens if not hundreds of different compound widget, all made up of an even larger number of native widgets.
+Mousetrap has no issues having thousands of widgets in memory and on screen at the same time.

-Indeed, an entire application will usually be one, giant compound widget which a `Window` as the top-level widget.
+Indeed, an entire application will usually be one, giant compound widget, with a `Window` as the top-level widget.

 In any case, `operator NativeWidget() const` is the glue that binds our custom objects to the pre-built way mousetrap allows widgets to be used.
 Once it is implemented (by simply returning the top-level widget), everything works as expected.